-Works include painting, replacement of floors, upgrades to security and landscaping to ensure the facility is fit for purpose.
+Refurbishment was completed in late May, including painting, replacement of floors, upgrades to security and landscaping to ensure the facility is fit for purpose.

-The facility is expected to be operational in June.
+The facility commenced operating in June.

 Employment opportunities related to the government response to the coronavirus (COVID-19) pandemic can be accessed through the Working for Victoria website